Skip to Content

-The Shocking Effects of Tilling Your Garden: What You Need to Know
+Bad to Till Your Garden?
+What You Need to Know

 Once limited to the realm of experts and specialty hobbyists, gardening has been gaining ever more popularity amongst laymen and budding green thumber.
 They are becoming more widespread, as the internet’s resources and informational wealth are just a couple of clicks away.
 In this post, we will seek to answer one of gardening’s most important questions: Is it bad to till your garden?

 Tilling is often done to aerate or introduce air into the soil.
-Its short-term benefits are immediate increases in soil fertility; however, long-term tilling comes with the risk of erosion.
+Its short-term benefits are immediate increases in soil fertility; however, long-term tilling comes with erosion risk.
 Tilling lifts and loosens the soil, which could lead to the gradual diminishment of the garden.

-The risk of erosion is further boosted by external factors and activity, such as the weather, water, and even animal activity, which can destroy soil health and garden well-being.
+The erosion risk is further boosted by external factors and activity, such as the weather, water, and animal activity, which can destroy soil health and garden well-being.

 Tillage is a widely known and used process by many for growing plants by overturning, digging, and stirring soil to boost its aeration further.